a-zurcher/hh-templates/README.md

 * Long report template: [long](https://github.com/mrautio/hh-templates/blob/main/examples/README_long_english.pdf)
 * Thesis template: [thesis](https://github.com/mrautio/hh-templates/blob/main/examples/README_thesis_english.pdf)

-### Arial font support

-Haaga-Helia templates use Arial as the default font.
-It is a Microsoft proprietary font and not commonly available outside Windows and Office systems.

-Docker image does not have Arial font installed.
-FreeSans is used as Docker image default font instead of Arial.
-If you need Arial font outside Windows then at least Debian/Ubuntu has the font available in the package 'ttf-mscorefonts-installer'.

 ## Usage

 This README file is an example that can be rendered to Haaga-Helia document template PDF, check the [raw file contents](https://github.com/mrautio/hh-templates/raw/main/README.md) for details.